arseniid/flightmare/flightpy/flightrl/learn_mpc/README.md

 Additionally, it will report Tensorboard logs to the ['runs/' folder](runs/).

 > **_NOTE:_** If the `--hparam-search` flag is given, no final training (as well as saving the model) will happen!
-Instead, the script will try to do simple random search of the best hyperparameters (for 5 epochs).
+Instead, the script will try to do simple random search of the best hyperparameters (for 30 different sets of hyperparameters, for 5 epochs each).